evanmayer/hotspot/HOWTO.md

 | 1 1 1 0 0 0 0 0 0 0 0 0 | .5         | .5         |

 Building up a sequence of moves allows a shape to be scanned.

-## Input File Creation

-Since the dimensions of the motor mounts have been measured relative to each edge, the positions of the corner eyelets can be calculated as a function of the separation between the aluminum extrusions that make up the support structure and clamping surfaces.

-The eyelets of the motor mounts measured 6.19 +/- 0.5 mm from the frame to the face of the motor mount bracket on the interior of the mapping region, and 7.96 +/- 0.02 mm from the face of the motor mount to the eyelet, for a total eyelet offset from the contact patch of 0.014 +/- 0.001 m.
-This value will be used to calculate eyelet y-positions as a function of frame separation.

-The eyelet positions should not change in the x-direction, unless the motor mounts are removed from the aluminum frames.

-Geometry file creation is scripted in `create_geometry.ipynb`.

 ## Output Files